taylorjg/Bowling_Haskell/README.md

  * maybe introduce different Frame types e.g. one for each frame state?
  * add functions to assist with creating a new frame from an old frame?
 * ~~Create a separate module for the Frame type and the processRolls function~~
+* add error handling e.g. rolls < 0 or > 10 etc.
+ * change the signature of processRolls to be Rolls -> Either BowlingError Frames ?